10042019_Andrea_Dahr_BTP_061.jpg

 One of the beauty world's most overhyped, ingredient-questionable staples just got recalled: Neutrogena's Makeup Remover Cleansing Towelettes.
 Millions are sold each year, making this a significant event.

-The recall affects the 25-count plant-based compostable wipes (Lot #1835U6325A distributed in Texas, Georgia, South Carolina, and Florida).
+The recall affects the 2 pack of 25-count plant-based compostable wipes (Lot #1835U6325A distributed in Texas, Georgia, South Carolina, and Florida).
 They tested positive for Pluralibacter gergoviae, bacteria that can cause infections and are known for resisting common cosmetic preservatives.

 Why This Matters